Extra Info For Parents

 What is the Safety Disclaimer?

-I understand that I am allowing my child to participate in the sport at their own risk.
+I understand that I am allowing my child to participate in an extreme sport that can result in injury or death.

 I understand that I waive any and all claims for personal injury, illnesses or property damage against Camp Rubicon.

 I authorise the staff at Camp Rubicon to act as my childs guardian and according to their best judgment in any emergency requiring medical attention.